achever1/git-flow/README.md

     $ git flow hotfix start assets
     Switched to a new branch 'hotfix/assets'
     Summary of actions:
     - A new branch 'hotfix/assets' was created, based on 'master'
     - You are now on branch 'hotfix/assets'

     Follow-up actions:
     - Bump the version number now!
     - Start committing your hot fixes
     - When done, run:

-    git flow hotfix finish 'assets'
+        git flow hotfix finish assets

 Hotfix branches are a lot like release branches, except they’re based on master instead of develop.
 You’re automatically switched to the new hotfix branch so you can start fixing the issue and bumping the minor version number.
 When you’re done, hotfix finish:

+    $ VERSION=1.0.1
+    $ TAG=${VERSION}-$(date +%Y%m%d%H%M%S)
-    $ git flow hotfix finish assets
-    Switched to branch 'master'
+    $ git flow hotfix finish assets -F -T "$TAG" -m "Hotfix ${VERSION}" Switched to branch 'master'
     Merge made by the 'recursive' strategy.
      assets.txt | 1 +